• Skip to primary navigation

 Instructions

-• Add the yeast mixture and mix until you get a smooth (sticky) dough.
+• Pour the yeast mixture and mix everything until you get a dough-like consistency.

-• Cover with a kitchen towel and set aside until it doubles in size.
+• Cover with a clean kitchen towel and set aside until it doubles.

-• Place the skillet in the oven for 20 to 25 minutes, then set aside for a few minutes to cool.
+• Remove from the oven, transfer it carefully to a cooling rack, and set aside for a few minutes to cool.

 Notes